Polydile/dile-modal/README.md

 - **opened**: Bolean property used to change the modal state, false is closed / true means open.
 - **showCloseIcon**: Boolean property to tell the modal box you want a close icon to be displayed.
-- **blocker**: Boolean property to configure the modal box as a bloking interface.
+- **blocking**: Boolean property to configure the modal box as a bloking interface.
 If true the modal box blocks the screen.
 That is, when you click in the background layer, the modal box do not close.

 ## Methods